50-Course/50-Course/README.md

     'Emacs', -- let's face it, emacs is cool
 }

---- Platforms I have indepth understanding of
---- or have used professionally local platforms = {
+-- platforms I have worked with local platforms = {
     'Android',
     'Amazon Web Services',
     'Azure',
 }

 ```

+I possess deep understanding of the linux ecosystem - internals, core utils and the command-line, and have used it as my primary development environment for over 5 years.

 <!--
 **50-Course/50-Course** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.